How to Fix Error code E64 — heating element on Frigidaire FFRE4120SW (Electric)

 • The dryer shuts off prematurely before the cycle completes

-This error is most commonly caused by a burnt-out or broken heating element coil, which can fail due to normal wear over time, restricted airflow from a clogged lint trap, or electrical surges stressing the component.
+This error is most commonly caused by a burnt-out or broken heating element coil.
+It can fail due to normal wear over time, restricted airflow from a clogged lint trap, or electrical surges stressing the component.

 Safety First